swade1987/swade1987.github.io/_posts/2016-08-31-from-contract-to-permanent-but-why.md

 After leaving the interviews I knew I had smashed both of them and was confident of getting offered the roles.

-Note: These two roles were both contracts paying £500 + p/d for at least six months.
+Note: These two roles were both contracts paying an awesome day rate with a contract length of at least six months.

 ### Twitter